 David Heckler is a licensed psychologist at the Texas Child Study Center (TCSC).
 Along with TCSC, Dr. Heckler provides clinical services within the Collaborative Abdominal Pain Program (CAP Program) and Texas Center for the Prevention and Treatment of Childhood Obesity (TCPTCO).
 Dr. Heckler received his doctorate in clinical psychology from Texas Tech University.
 He completed his doctoral psychology internship at Texas Children’s Hospital-Psychology Section, followed by a postdoctoral fellowship at the Texas Child Study Center/Dell Children’s Medical Center.
 Dr. Heckler specializes in evidence-based practice in psychology for children and adolescents with anxiety, depression, disruptive behavior (oppositional and AD/HD related behaviors), and chronic pain.
 Dr. Heckler is currently the lead clinician for the Internalizing Clinic at TCSC and provides training and supervision to varying levels of psychology trainees.

-Dr. Alexandra Fisher serves as the Director of Psychology Services for the Pediatric Intensive Care Unit and is a Clinical Assistant Professor in the Department of Psychiatry at Dell Medical School.
+Dr. Alexandra Lamari-Fisher serves as the Director of Psychology Services for the Pediatric Intensive Care Unit and is a Clinical Assistant Professor in the Department of Psychiatry at Dell Medical School.
 As a licensed child and adolescent clinical psychologist, she specializes in the evaluation and treatment of children, adolescents and families.
-Dr. Fisher has been trained in evidence based interventions including CBT, TF-CBT, PCIT, exposure therapy and Motivational Interviewing.
-Dr. Fisher also has extensive experience in family therapy using structural, strategic and solution focused approaches.
-Dr. Fisher provides academic instruction and clinical supervision to graduate students and psychology interns.
+Dr. Lamari-Fisher has been trained in evidence based interventions including CBT, TF-CBT, PCIT, exposure therapy and Motivational Interviewing.
+Dr. Lamari-Fisher also has extensive experience in family therapy using structural, strategic and solution focused approaches.
+Dr. Lamari-Fisher provides academic instruction and clinical supervision to graduate students and psychology interns.